 You’ll need to save up for the down payment, closing costs, mortgage insurance premiums and other costs.
 The exact amount will depend on how big your loan is.
 Your mortgage lender should be able to provide estimates.

 Yes, it is possible to roll your closing costs into your loan to reduce the cash you pay upfront.
 However, this will increase the size of the loan, and you’ll end up paying interest on a larger loan amount.

 The Bottom Line

-For some potential home buyers, funding a down payment is their primary barrier to homeownership.
-Thankfully, less-restrictive financing options, like FHA loans, and down payment assistance programs are available.
+For some potential home buyers, funding a down payment can be a stumbling block to homeownership.
+Thankfully, less restrictive options, like FHA loans and down payment assistance programs, can help clear that hurdle.
 By researching FHA loan requirements and DPA programs, you can find the best option that works for your situation.

 If you’re ready to continue your homeownership journey and start the next phase of your purchase, you can fill out an online application to find out what programs you’re eligible for.